Trend20/ContriQuest/README.md

 ### Project Description:

-DevRanker is an open-source web application designed to assist developers in managing and ranking their projects based on activity and impact.
+ContriQuest is an open-source web application designed to assist developers in managing and ranking their projects based on activity and impact.
 It aims to provide a centralized platform for developers to track and showcase their work, collaborate with others, and gain recognition within the developer community.

 ### Key Features: